gwpantazes/fullstackopen-course/part1/part1d A more complex state, debugging React apps/1d Exercises.md

 - The total number of collected feedback
 - the average score (good: 1, neutral: 0, bad: -1)
 - percentage of positive feedback

+# 1.8: unicafe step3
+- Refactor application so Statistics is extracted into its own Statistics component.
+- State of the application should remain in the App root component.
+- Remember: components should not be defined inside other components.